monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### oilshell

 An interesting project of a total bash replacement with implementation decisions discussed in detailed blog posts by the author.
 The level of meticulously documentation, testing and benchmarking done by the author is quite impressive.
-Not production ready and not sure if the, build with python technology, disqualifies it for small embedded planforms anyway.
+Not production ready and not sure if the, build with python technology, disqualifies it for small embedded platforms anyway.

 The author of oil maintains an excellent list of shells and shell scripting languages<sup>1</sup>